yzhang37/SuperIntuitive/README.md

 The project framework was divided into the following categories:

-*   \[UI], Mainly stores user interface related code
+*   [UI](src/edu/bu/super_intuitive/UI), Mainly stores user interface related code

-    This will be covered in \[User Interface].
+    This will be covered in [User Interface](#user-interface).

-*   \[factory], stores some factory functions
+*   [factory](src/edu/bu/super_intuitive/factory), stores some factory functions

-*   \[middleware], stores some functions that establish database links.
+*   [middleware](src/edu/bu/super_intuitive/middleware), stores some functions that establish database links.
 These functions are not the core of Java object-oriented programming.

-*   \[models], holds the interface definitions for all objects within the grading system.
-This will be covered in \[Model Encapsulation].
+*   [models](src/edu/bu/super_intuitive/models), holds the interface definitions for all objects within the grading system.
+This will be covered in [Model Encapsulation](#model-encapsulation).

-*   \[service], holds the specific SQL query methods and definitions for all the objects to communicate with MySQL.
+*   [service](src/edu/bu/super_intuitive/service), holds the specific SQL query methods and definitions for all the objects to communicate with MySQL.

 ***